 Danckwerts Lecture 2019

 The 2019 P.V.
-Danckwerts Memorial Lecture will be presented to
+Danckwerts Memorial Lecture has been presented by

 Professor Klavs F. Jensen